cfbender/homelab/README.md

 docker-based server using custom subdomains over https

+## Initial installation

+Clone this repo, or fork it first if you want to!
+Be sure to install the pre-commit hook following the instructions in that file.
+It will strip out the values from `.env` and generate a `env.sample` file with only the keys.
+It also will strip emails and the pilot token from `traefik/traefik.yml` and generate a `traefik/traefik.yml.sample`.

 ## Motivation

 - host each service as a subdomain of a personal domain with cloudflare/letsencrypt